What kind of Chinese etiquette are travelers supposed to know?

 But the times are a’changing.
 The more sophisticated city slickers (and the government) are working hard to introduce a more universal civility to China.
 For example, ahead of the 2008 Olympics, the government updated Mao Zedong’s original campaign against “Four Pests” with a new list: Smoking, spitting, queue-jumping and cursing.
 Riiiight…good luck with that!

 Being such a crowded culture used to living together in tight quarters, the Chinese comfort zone of personal space is much tighter than those of Westerners (especially Americans who are accustomed to wide open spaces!).

 Likewise, there’s almost no concept of personal privacy, especially same-gender privacy.
-In some older public toilets, you might see partitions so low that you can have a friendly chat with your neighbor while squatting (are you listening, Larry “Mr. Wide Stance” Craig?).
+In some older public toilets (such as what you might expect to find with China toilets), you might see partitions so low that you can have a friendly chat with your neighbor while squatting (are you listening, Larry “Mr. Wide Stance” Craig?).
 Some of my Taiwanese female friends — unaccustomed to the lack of privacy in China — told me that they used their umbrellas in the toilet to afford them a bit more discretion.